GauntletWizard/redis-statsd/README.md

                         The port of the StatsD host to connect to --statsd-port STATSD_PORT
-                        The port of the Redis port to connect to --no-tags             Disable tags for use with DogStatsD
+                        The port of the Redis port to connect to --global-tags TAG1:VAL1,TAG2:VAL2,...
+                        Global tags to add to all metrics --no-tags             Disable tags for use with DogStatsD
 ```